-And whereas in pursuance of the direction of [an act] of general assembly of this province, entitled "An act for erecting a light-house at the mouth of the bay of Delaware at or near Cape Henlopen, for placing and fixing buoys in the said bay and river Delaware, &c.," a light-house has been erected on Cape Henlopen and sundry buoys and beacons are to be fixed on the bay and river Delaware for the more convenient and safe navigation to and from the said port of Philadelphia at a great expense:
+And whereas in pursuance of the direction of an act of general assembly of this province, entitled "An act for erecting a light-house at the mouth of the bay of Delaware, at or near Cape Henlopen, for placing and fixing buoys in the said bay and river Delaware, &c.," a light-house has been erected on Cape Henlopen and sundry buoys and beacons are to be fixed in the bay and river Delaware for the more convenient and safe navigation to and from the said port of Philadelphia at a great expense:

 [Section XVII.]
-Be it therefore enacted by the authority aforesaid, That if any person or persons shall, after the publication of this act, remove or destroy or be [aiding and assisting in the removal or destruction of any of] the said [buoys or beacons, or shall burn or otherwise destroy] or be aiding or assisting [in the burning or destroying the] said light-house and shall be apprehended in this province for the same, and duly convicted thereof in any county court of quarter sessions of the county where he shall be so apprehended, he shall forfeit and pay the sum of five hundred pounds or suffer twelve months' imprisonment without bail or mainprise and be whipped at the common whipping post with any [number] of lashes well laid on his bare back not exceeding thirty-[nine].
+Be it therefore enacted by the authority aforesaid, That if any person or persons shall, after the publication of this act, remove or destroy, or be aiding and assisting in the removal or destruction of any of the said buoys or beacons, or shall burn or otherwise destroy, or be aiding or assisting in the burning or destroying the said light-house, and shall be apprehended in this province for the same and duly convicted thereof in any court of quarter sessions of the city or county where he shall be so apprehended, shall forfeit and pay the sum of five hundred pounds or suffer twelve months' imprisonment without bail or mainprise and be whipped at the common whipping-post with any number of lashes, well laid on his bare back, not exceeding thirty-nine.